Berney Arms

 The last Great Yarmouth service to Norwich does not stop here in the Winter months due to the lack of light.

 The Weavers' Way and Wherryman's Way long-distance footpaths pass near the station.
-This footpath attracts many walkers to this area for bird watching and long-distance walking.
+This footpath attracts many walkers to the area for birdwatching and long-distance walking.

 Least used station.